Video editing is part of your life. It almost feels like breathing, sleeping, or eating. It’s something you just do as a creator.

 - Looping video”

-Yet, when editing, you also want to make sure your video has the necessary effects, transitions, and subtitles to go viral… While also keeping a reasonable length.
+Yet, when editing, you also want to make sure your social video content has the necessary effects, transitions, and subtitles to go viral… While also keeping a reasonable length.

 “Longer videos are ideal for episodic shows, developing storylines, live streaming and so on.